nsuprun/ccgen/README.md

 	"github.com/nsuprun/ccgen"
 )
 ```
-At the moment, the following card schemes are supported:
+At the moment the following card schemes are supported:
 ```go
 const (
 	AmericanExpress CardType = iota + 1